-So what’s the problem with eating too much salt?
+So what’s the matter with eating too much salt?
 The answer is plenty.
-There is “a distinct relationship between sodium and the development of hypertension (high blood pressure) and other life threatening diseases,” said Jane E. Henney, professor of medicine, University of Cincinnati College of Medicine.
+There are some shocking facts about the negative effects of getting too much salt in our diets.
+To begin with, there is “a distinct relationship between sodium and the development of hypertension (high blood pressure) and other life-threatening diseases,” said Jane E. Henney, professor of medicine, University of Cincinnati College of Medicine.
 Henney chaired the Institute of Medicine study that called for federal regulation of sodium in processed foods.

 “Excess sodium greatly increases the chance of developing hypertension, heart disease and stroke,” said Dr. J. James Rohack, president of the American Medical Association.

 In a study published in the New England Journal of Medicine, researchers found that lowering salt intake by three grams a day would cut new cases of heart disease each year by a third and reduce about 100,000 deaths per year.
 And the study estimates that savings in health care costs would potentially be huge: up to $24 billion annually.

 But cutting down those three grams won’t happen even if Americans put away their salt shakers.
 Today, 75 percent of the salt Americans ingest is in processed foods and from food at restaurant chains.
 Right now manufacturers can use as much salt as they want in foods as long as they report the amount on nutrition labels.